The International Institute for Justice and the Rule of Law: Operations

-Malta was chosen as the home for the Institute and is the location that training and support will take place.
-Its geographical location is centralised to provide support between Europe, the Middle East and also Africa.
-While the twelve founding nations play a part in the way the institute operates, the day-today operations are controlled by the Executive Secretary.
+Malta was chosen as the home for the Institute and the location of its training and support activities.
+Its geographical location is centralised to provide support between Europe, the Middle East, and Africa.
+While the twelve founding nations play a role in how the institute operates, the day-today operations are controlled by its Executive Secretary.

-After the launch of the IIJ, the International Centre for Counter-Terrorism suggested in a press release that the focus of the IIJ wouldn't only be focused at improving governance within regions associated with terrorism, but would also work to strengthen criminal justice systems and also build regional judicial systems to improve local policing in areas of the world that had been previously neglected.
-In late 2014, the IIJ hosted a United Nations-based summit to discuss the role foreign terrorist fighters play in everyday society and what laws could be introduced.
+After the launch of the IIJ, the International Centre for Counter-Terrorism suggested in a press release that the focus of the IIJ would go beyond improving governance within regions associated with terrorism; it would also work to strengthen criminal justice systems and build regional judicial systems to improve local policing in areas of the world that had been previously neglected.
+In late 2014, the IIJ hosted a United Nations summit to discuss the role foreign terrorist fighters play in everyday society and what laws could be introduced.

-The theme of IIJ's summits continued into 2015, when they held a roundtable meeting for lawmakers from North Africa, Europe and the Middle East.
-The roundtable discussed how they could implement support for senior lawmakers and government officials in the regions present.
-The policy was supported by the Counter-Terrorism Committee Executive Directorate (CTED), the project is implemented by the Global Center on Cooperative Security (Global Center) and the Institute for Security Studies (ISS).
+The theme of IIJ's summits continued into 2015, when they held a roundtable meeting for lawmakers from North Africa, Europe, and the Middle East.
+The roundtable discussed how they could implement support for senior lawmakers and government officials in their respective regions.
+The policy was supported by the Counter-Terrorism Committee Executive Directorate (CTED).
+The project is implemented by the Global Center on Cooperative Security (Global Center) and the Institute for Security Studies (ISS).

-The Valletta Recommendations Relating to Contributions by Parliamentarians in Developing an Effective Response to Terrorism was developed during workshops ran by the IIJ.
-The then Maltese Home Affairs Minister Carmelo Abela then addressed a two-day workshop in early 2017, discussing how terrorist groups such as ISIS needed to be stopped from spreading their propaganda on social media.
+The Valletta Recommendations Relating to Contributions by Parliamentarians in Developing an Effective Response to Terrorism was developed during IIJ workshops.
+The Maltese Home Affairs Minister Carmelo Abela then addressed a two-day workshop in early 2017 to discuss how terrorist groups such as ISIS needed to be stopped from spreading their propaganda on social media.
 Abela stated that he and the IIJ were working closely with Google, Facebook and Twitter on the matter.